 The Epoxy Resin cures too quickly

 The different resins have different curing times.
-Additionally, the guideline applies that the faster the curing process, the greater the mixture quantity.
+Additionally, the general rule of thumb is the greater the mixture quantity, the faster it cures.
 It may then be beneficial to split up the mixture to prevent it from curing prematurely.